-According to US News and World report, Washington University in St. Louis ranks 14th in best national universities, tied with Vanderbilt University and Brown University.
+According to US News and World Report, Washington University in St. Louis ranks 24th in best national universities, tied with Carnegie Mellon, Emory University, and the University of Virginia.

 Washington University in St. Louis is certainly an excellent place to get your postsecondary education.
 Even though the application process seems complicated and lengthy, you have plenty of assistance to help you along the way, provided by both the school faculty and your own counselors.

 The instructions are clear, and you usually always have somewhere to go once you need help.
 And yes, this school is competitive, but just as they always say: it’s definitely going to be worth it in the end.
 Best wishes for your preparation and applications!